“Frogs and Circles” Is Not “Feet In Straps.” Here’s the deal.

 One of the biggest misconceptions about the classical Pilates Method is that it’s just unmodified Pilates exercises, in the same order, forever.

-To me, the Pilates Method is a philosophy.
+Classical Pilates typically follows the Pilates Method philosophy.
 It’s full-body movement from the center, breath being a hugely important part of that, and control through very intentional mind-body coordination, using a full system of apparatuses, each with its own unique role and purpose in the system.
-Let me explain.

 What is Feet In Straps In Contemporary Pilates?

-There are many exercises within the Feet In Straps Series: Frogs, Circles, Peter Pan, stretches, single-leg variations… the list goes on.
+In contemporary Pilates, there are many exercises within the Feet In Straps Series: Frogs, Circles, Peter Pan, all kinds of stretches, single-leg variations… the list goes on.

 In fact, one of the best-selling shirts in The Pilates Shop by Pilatay is “I’m Just Here For Feet In Straps.”